Metacognition in Mathematics

 These peer-reviewed studies provide the research foundation for the strategies discussed in this article:

 suggest that metacognitive strategies, effort regulation, and help-seeking are significant predictors of academic achievement (Zimmerman, 2002; Pintrich, 2000; Wolters, 2003).
 Studies reveal learners use these self-regulatory strategies to manage their learning (Demir, 2015; Zumbrunn, 2011).
 Also, they show a positive link between these strategies and better maths performance (Mega, Ronconi, & Beni, 2014).
-Further research should explore how teachers can best foster these skills (Perry & Rahim, 2011).
+Further research should explore how teachers can best build these skills (Perry & Rahim, 2011).

 S. M. Zobenica & M. L. Oparnica (2018)